 3 Steps to Creating a Supportive Circle of Trust

 The beginning of a new year is often a time of self-reflection and recommitment.
-Here at Defend Innocence, we’re thinking about 2018 and what we want to do this year to help stop sexual abuse, and we encourage you to think about ways you can protect your child.
+Here at Saprea, we’re thinking about 2018 and what we want to do this year to help stop sexual abuse, and we encourage you to think about ways you can protect your child.

 One thing to focus on is empowering your circle of trust.
 We believe in the importance of having a tight-knit circle of trust around your child to support them, protect them, and keep them safe from harm – including from sexual abuse.
 But building a supportive circle of trust can be hard.
 Talking to the people close to you about the danger of sexual abuse and what you’re doing to protect your child can feel scary and awkward.
 The reality is that empowering your circle of trust is one of the best ways to protect your child.